hdtodd/rtl_433_stats/README.md

 ## Installation
 1. Download the distribution from Github.
 2. Connect to the download directory.
-3. `make`
-4. `make install`.
+3. For the C version, connect to the `c-version` directory and `make` and then `make install`.
 Note that this installs the *snr* executable, the *SNR.py* main program, and the *stats_class.py* class definitions into `~/bin`; edit `Makefile`'s definition of `BIN` if you want the code installed elsewhere, or simply execute the programs from the download directory rather than install.
 5. Assuming that `~/bin/` is in your path or that you execute from the download directory, you may then process JSON log files.
 For example, to process the `xaa.json` file that is distributed with the package,
    - `snr -f xaa.json`
    or